bwiklund/jasmine-node-boilerplate/README.md

-jasmine-node-boilerplate
+jasmine-node-coffee-boilerplate
 ========================

-A very minimal jasmine-node boilerplate project, because I got tired of wasting 5 minutes setting it up over and over.
+A very minimal node, jasmine, and coffeescript boilerplate project.
+Because I got tired of wasting 5 minutes setting it up over and over.

 ```
 npm install